Skip to main content

 That year’s theme was “UAE: Living Landscape | Living Memory,” with the United Arab Emirates as the featured country.
 The event highlighted the UAE’s rich history, heritage, culture, and traditions.
 It was sponsored by several governmental organizations, most notably the UAE Ministry of Culture and Youth, and supported by the UAE Embassy to the USA.

-As someone who has worked in the heritage field for nearly eight years, being part of this festival was a deeply personal and meaningful experience.
+As someone who has worked in the heritage field for nearly eight years at this time I’m written this blog, being part of this festival was a deeply personal and meaningful experience.
 Representing the artifacts of a country I’ve lived in and grown to love was both an honor and a responsibility.

 I’ve been involved not only in handling and preserving heritage artifacts but also in researching them.
-My team and I have published books on the history, culture, and traditions of the UAE—many of which incorporate the artifacts we study.
+My boss which is my mentor (he is a heritage collector, exhibitor historian, researcher, etc.) and I have working on many books on the history, culture, and traditions of the UAE—many of which incorporate the artifacts we study.

 We arrived in Washington, D.C., on June 19th and spent the next two days preparing for the festival.
 It officially opened on June 23rd.
 Each team had their own designated area to present activities that reflected the UAE’s identity.